FREQUENTLY ASKED QUESTIONS

 Where is the tunnel?

 The tunnel which connects the parking lot to the Historic District is located under Pacific Coast Highway.
 You can get to the tunnel by following the footpath from the Los Trancos parking lot by heading to the southernmost corner of the lot.
 It takes approximately 10 minutes to walk from the parking lot to the restaurant.
-The tunnel is when it rain.
+The tunnel is closed when it rain.

 What are the Beachcomber hours?